 However, many local experts and analysts think that a Chinese real estate crash is virtually impossible.
 This is due to several reasons but the main one is that in a state-controlled economy, the Chinese government would never allow it to happen.

-The Chinese government is at the helm when it comes to the nation’s real estate market.
+The Communist Party is at the helm when it comes to the Chinese property market.
 They have control over the supply of new land for construction, financing for development, mortgage policies, tax rates, as well as house purchasing restrictions that they are able to use like a thermostat to heat up or cool off the market at their discretion.

 Readers may now be asking why is the Chinese government so involved in the property market when it has tried to move the country from a government controlled economy to a free economy model.
 The reason is simple.
 It is because the Chinese real estate market is just too big of a risk.